Mr4k/blog/content/dependency-tracking.md

 - JITs which compile at only statements which are used.
 - Constructing minimal auto differentiation graphs.
 - Determining trace purity at runtime.

+Thanks to Jemma Issroff and Robert Lord for providing feedback on this post.

 Have questions / comments / corrections?
 Get in touch: <a href="mailto:pstefek.dev@gmail.com">pstefek.dev@gmail.com</a>